LAION-AI/laion.ai/blog/board_game_arena_blog_post.md

 Each game challenges LLMs in unique ways, from spatial reasoning to probabilistic thinking to social dynamics.

 ### Flexible Inference Architecture

-One of Game Reasoning Arena's key strengths is its dual-backend architecture:
+The system allows researchers to mix different backends within the same experiment, enabling direct comparison between proprietary and open-source models, or between API-based and locally-hosted implementations.

 **LiteLLM Backend** - Access to over 100 language models through APIs:
-- **OpenAI**: GPT-3.5, GPT-4, GPT-4 Turbo
-- **Anthropic**: Claude 3, Claude 3.5 Sonnet
-- **Google**: Gemini Pro, Gemma models
-- **Groq**: Ultra-fast Llama 3 and Gemma inference
-- **Together AI**: Llama 3.1, Mixtral, Code Llama
-- **Additional providers**: Supporting over 90 other model providers for comprehensive comparison

-**vLLM Backend** - Local GPU inference for:
+**vLLM Backend** - Local GPU inference.
-- Complete control over model parameters
-- Privacy-sensitive research applications
-- Custom fine-tuned models
-- Cost-effective large-scale experiments

-It also supports Hugging Face backends.
+It also supports **Hugging Face** backends.

-The system allows researchers to mix different backends within the same experiment, enabling direct comparison between proprietary and open-source models, or between API-based and locally-hosted implementations.

 ## Reasoning Traces: Understanding AI Decision-Making